Nearly Minimax Discrete Distribution Estimation in Kullback-Leibler Divergence with High Probability: Conclusion

 \section{Conclusion}

 We presented nearly minimax rates for discrete distribution estimation in KL divergence with high probability.
-There is a multiplicative $C \log\log(K)$ between our upper bounds and lower bounds and we think that this factor is unnecessary.
-We did not carefully optimize our constants, so there is considerable room for improvement there.
-Considering the work of \citet{braess2004bernstein}, there is substantial interest in understanding and obtaining the exact minimax rate.
+Our results represent an improvement in the understanding of arguably the simplest excess risk minimization problem with unbounded losses.
+An intriguing direction for future work is to extend the ideas we have presented here to more involved but related problems with unbounded losses such as prediction of Markov chains (see \citep{han2021optimal}) and logistic regression.
+For that purpose, it is worthwhile to consider the approach of \citet{mourtada2025estimation}, whose estimator is simpler than the OTB estimator.
+Given that the approaches are technically different, both can be useful for generalizations to more involved settings.
+Finally, we did not carefully optimize our constants, so there is room for improvement there.
+Considering the work of \citet{braess2004bernstein}, there is substantial interest in understanding and obtaining the exact constant factors on the dominant term in the minimax rate.

 \acks{We thank Nikita Zhivotovskiy for bringing \citep{mourtada2025estimation} to our attention.
 Olkhovskaia and Van Erven were supported by the Netherlands Organization for Scientific Research (NWO) under grant numbers VI.Veni.232.068 and VI.Vidi.192.095, respectively.}